 Blog Posts

-The VentMon project shows great promise in testing and monitoring emergency pandemic ventilators.
+Keeping up with VentMon Development The VentMon project shows great promise in testing and monitoring emergency pandemic ventilators.
 I can’t keep up with all the features we need to add.
-We need some high-quality programming volunteered in C and JavaScript.
+Volunteer Opportunities We need some high-quality programming volunteered in C and JavaScript.
 Check out the descriptions and see if you are interested.
-Contact Robert L. Read for more information.
+Contact Robert L. […]

 Public Invention has received a $20,000 grant from Protocol Labs to build the VentMon, a tester/monitor for rapidly manufactured pandemic ventilators.
-The pandemic demands a simple device that can be plugged into an airway to test a ventilator.
-In the developing world, many ventilators are broken and need to be repaired; part of the repairing
+The Environment for Open-Source Ventilators The pandemic demands a simple device that can be plugged into an airway to test a ventilator.
+In the developing world, many ventilators are broken and need to be

 The Fuller Scale: A Unit of Humanitarian Invention Impact